andy-guttridge/tribehub_react/README.md

 ### Media
 - Placeholder screenshots image used on the wireframes by u_fg0tkeqgiy on [Pixabay](https://pixabay.com/vectors/view-web-secure-image-ipad-laptop-7321141/).
 - Placeholder avatar image used on the wireframes and in the app by Stephanie Edwards on [Pixabay](https://pixabay.com/vectors/blank-profile-picture-mystery-man-973460/).
-- Fidget spinner image used for loading spinner by reikasuga on [Pixabay](https://pixabay.com/vectors/fidget-spinner-svg-black-and-white-2478943/)
+- Fidget spinner image used for loading spinner by b0red on [Pixabay](https://pixabay.com/vectors/fidget-spinner-add-a-d-spin-2304681/)
 - Images used for event category icons:
   - Club icon used for club by Clker-Free-Vector-Images on [Pixabay](https://pixabay.com/vectors/clubs-cards-club-shape-card-games-33561/)
   - Mortar board icon used for education Clker-Free-Vector-Images on [Pixabay](https://pixabay.com/vectors/graduation-cap-graduation-education-311979/)